 Best practice dictates that use your own syslog server, and that you install a Splunk Enterprise forwarder on the server to forward syslog data.
 Use these permissions to collect data from the ESXi hosts using your own syslog server.
 These system-defined privileges are always present for user-defined roles.

 Permissions to use an intermediate forwarder

 Use these permissions if you configure your ESXi hosts to forward syslog data to one or more intermediate Splunk Enterprise forwarders.
 Use the vSphere Client to enable the syslog firewall for the specific hosts.
-For vSphere 6.x to 7.0 versions, you don't need to add permissions beyond the default permissions that vSphere provides when creating a role.
+For vSphere version 7.0, you don't need to add permissions beyond the default permissions that vSphere provides when creating a role.

 Validate vCenter Servers time synchronization settings